JoanaBLate/baseone-lang/source/builtin/string/README.md

-All string functions that start with **createString** allocate heap memory.
-All other string functions don't.
+All String functions that start with **createString** allocate heap memory.
+All other String functions don't.

+Excepting the function 'stringCharCodeAt', String functions silently avoid 'index of out bounds' errors.

+Functions 'createStringReverse' and 'createStringSort' corrupt Unicode symbols like '∆'.
+(TODO: fix that)